 Regardless of the race you’re training for, working on your speed is important.
 Depending on where you live, this might not be possible during the winter as trails and roads are covered with snow and ice, and winter is generally a good time for a running off-season focusing on other sports, strength, or aspects of life.

 Assuming you did other forms of cardio through the winter, your engine should be ready to go; speedwork builds transmission, the sport-specific economy of movement.
 Best way to get back into speedwork is on hills; speeds are lower which lowers the injury risks, dirt is softer on your joint, and downhill recovery runs introduces some of the eccentric stimulus that’s very specific to running.

 Here’s one of my favorite early season running workout:

 - 15-20 minute easy warm up, 4x6 minute hill repeats with easy jogging back down, 10-15 minute easy cool down.

 - The important part here is to ease into every repeat; you don’t want to start with a sprint then bonk halfway up the hill.
 Start with a moderate effort, something that feels like work but sustainable for a long time, then slowly increase or hold the effort to make sure you don’t slow down significantly over any single and across the repeats.

-- Finish off with some easy running, calf stretches, and a whey protein shake or your favorite flavor of Recovery Water.
+- Finish off with some easy running, calf stretches, and a whey protein shake.

 Running Recovery Routine